Whoa, you’re here early! We’re still on Beta, so excuse any error or mistakes.

 Was this chapter helpful?

-CBD may help counteract the psychotropic effects of THC, and perhaps work to negate unwanted, negative feelings of THC, such as paranoia and increased anxiety.
+CBD may be used safely day or night to stay productive while relieving common symptoms.
+It may also help counteract the psychotropic effects of THC and may work to negate unwanted, negative feelings of THC, such as paranoia and increased anxiety.

 Compare